AnjaliSharma1234/COVID19-Tracker/README.md

 A web app to represent the data of COVID-19 epidemic build with React, Chart.JS and Material UI.

-This is motivated by [Javascript Mastery](https://www.youtube.com/watch?v=khJlrj3Y6Ls).
+This is motivated and learned from [Javascript Mastery](https://www.youtube.com/watch?v=khJlrj3Y6Ls).

 ## Tech Stack